millionairetai/ioff/README.md

  CENTER OFFICE PROJECT - 20/12/2015
 =====================================

-Center office is developed base on Yii 2 framework
+Center office is developed base on Yii 2 framework.

 The project includes three tiers: work, common, and console, hrm, kpi, cron each of which is a separate Yii application.
 ======================================